Mharvin0/Feedback-Fortress/README.md

-**This is a prototype of the first Research Capstone project proposed to the Dean.**
+**This is a prototype of the first Research Capstone project proposed.**

 **Project Manager**: Angel Cadimas